How to record audio files with the use

 the Volume Control is set to its maximum;

-In the Speakers Properties dialog window, Advanced tab, verify that the Exclusive Mode settings are checked as indicated in Figure 5, then with the Test button, test the speakers (you should hear test signals generated by Windows).
+In the Speakers Properties dialogue window, Advanced tab, verify that the Exclusive Mode settings are checked as indicated in Figure 5, then with the Test button, test the speakers (you should hear test signals generated by Windows).

 In the Recording tab, be certain that the Microphone is checked and stated as Working (A microphone must be connected to the input jack of your PC or laptop for the microphone to be recognized by Windows as Working).